Toby-Leeder/CSPFastpages/_posts/2022-10-1-collegeboard_quiz.md

 ## Program Design and Development Quiz
 > Score: 3/3
 This quiz was pretty easy overall.
 The only thing that I was confused on is that indexes for collegeboard start at 1.
 This means that arrays start at 1 and not zero so one question about switching the valuesin an array was a little weird.

+# Week 7
+## Copy of Identifying and Correcting Errors Quiz
+> Score: 2/3
+This quiz was the hardest one I'd had up to this point.
+It was the first one I got something wrong, but that was because I didn't read that there were 2 answers.
+It doesn't really make sense to me though.
+These situations are really unrealistic I feel, you don't really end up with code like that which is just completely non-functional at a fundamental level.